Yanhaoxi/lotus_zju/lib/Alias/README.md

 - UnderApproxAA: must-alias analysis
 - AllocAA.

-Note: SparrowAA and AserPTA have some redundancies.
+Note: SparrowAA and AserPTA have some redundancies, but are different
+- SparrowAA does not use on-the-fly callgraph constructioin
+- SparrowAA integrates more graph simplification algorithms
+- AserPTA has the "orgin-sensitive" variant